About the initiative

 Our much-loved pubs, club and restaurants will benefit from the Victorian Government’s $40 million Night-time Business Economy Support Initiative, which will provide commercial rental relief for licensed businesses impacted by the coronavirus (COVID-19) pandemic who aren't covered by the Commercial Tenancies Relief Scheme.

-The support, made available through the Victorian Government’s Business Support Fund, is available to licensed venues across Victoria with an annual turnover of up to $50 million that operate as part of a group.
+The support, made available through the Victorian Government’s Business Support Fund, is available to licensed venues across Victoria with an annual turnover of $50 million or more that operate as part of a group.

 The initiative will also provide access to free mediation services to help eligible tenant businesses reach agreements with their landlords on rent relief during the pandemic.